pzzd/gsa-jquery/README.md

 The current version as of January 2015 is 2.1.

+A working example can be found at http://oi.uchicago.edu/search?GSAq=camel.

 The previous version uses the deprecated javascript functions escape() and unescape() and should no longer be used.
 It's not clear when browsers will no longer support those functions.

 ## Adding Google Search Appliance (GSA) jquery plugin to a static site